JRL-CARI-CNR-UNIBS/installation/qtcreator.md

-# configure qtcreator
+# Configure Qtcreator

-Always run _qtcreator_ from terminal to source the ROS environmental varialle
+Always run _qtcreator_ from terminal to source the ROS environmental variable

+# Qtcreator installed using sudo apt install (Qtcreator 4)
-# open a package the first time
+## open a package the first time
 There are two methods to correctly import a package, in both cases you have to compile the package once from terminal before importing the package.

-## option 1
+### option 1

 - Click on Tools->options